concretecms/concrete5-legacy/README.md

 # Note

-This is the development distribution of concrete5.
+This is the development distribution of concrete5 Legacy.
 It is bleeding edge.
-The latest development build can be downloaded from https://github.com/concrete5/concrete5/zipball/master.
+The latest development build can be downloaded from https://github.com/concrete5/concrete5-legacy/zipball/master.

 For the latest fully supported release, check out http://www.concrete5.org/download/